U bent hier

 1. General situation

-After weeks of denials and apparent Government coverups, on April 30 authorities confirmed the first 15 cases of COVID-19 in two geographically distant regions.
+On April 30, 2020, authorities confirmed the first 15 cases of COVID-19 in two geographically distant regions.
 The announcement of first COVID-19 cases in Tajikistan came immediately ahead of a visit by a World Health Organization (WHO) team to the country.

 2. Preventive measures